susan-davis/stellar-core/EPISODES.md

 When a Regulan diplomat is found murdered aboard the *Eridanus*, Player and the crew must solve the case before it becomes an interstellar incident.
 Straight-up murder mystery.
 Lots of NPCs to converse with.
 Bottle show.
 In a B-plot, Flag Officer Kwomben is unhappy with Kalbar's role on the *Eridanus*, and will take it out on the PC if they stick up for them.

+- *Whodunnit?*
+- *How'd they do it?*
+- *Why'd they do it?*
+- *Who else looks guilty?*
+- *How many red herrings can we plant?*
+- *How does the Kwomben family plot get triggered?*
+- *Where are the Regulans housed?* Original idea: use the simulator to make diplomatic quarters for them.

 **The End:** Murderer kills PC or destroys ship.

 **Bad Ending:** Murderer escapes.